Veetaha/migrate/README.md

 // This is called the migration state and there are several different backends
 // that implement it.
 You may also implement your own, e.g. store the migration
-// state in your own database. const MIGRATION_STATE_FILE_PATH: &str = "./migration-state";
+// state in your own database.
+// See the list of ready-to-use state backends bellow. const MIGRATION_STATE_FILE_PATH: &str = "./migration-state";

 type Result<T, E = Box<dyn Error + Send + Sync>> = std::result::Result<T, E>;